vccw/vccw.github.io/index.md

 ---

 <div class="jumbotron alert alert-danger">
-<h2>Due to bad weather this weekend, the <a href="artsfest.html">2013 Violet Crown Arts Festival</a> has been cancelled.
+<h2>Due to bad weather this weekend, the <a href="artsfest.html">2013 Violet Crown Arts Festival</a> has been canceled.
 All artists will be receiving refunds of their booth fees.</h2>
 </div>